BlockchainCommons/developer-web-site/_pages/zcash-zewif-report1.md

 However, this may prove to be one of the easier categories for actual specification.
 The various seed usages and the various key types are all well understood and most importantly their usage is fairly standardized because they all have to (should!) follow Zcash specifications.
 As a result, the biggest challenge here will likely be creating a hierarchical organization within ZeWIF that matches how the keys and seeds are used and derived, and therefore makes it easy for importers to see how data is related and to fill in the gaps when some keys were not previously generated.

-The following model is in no ways final, but suggests the type of hierarchy that will likely need to be created.
+The following models are in no ways final, but suggest the types of hierarchy that will likely need to be created.

 **Shielded Addresses:**